Neville Godwin: Professional career

+Coaching career

 He now lives in his hometown of Johannesburg with his wife, Nicky and two sons, Oliver and James.
 He coached performance players out of the Wanderers Club for 5 years, before coaching South African player Kevin Anderson to a world top 10 ranking and a US Open final appearance in 2017.
 In 2017, he won ATP Coach of the Year award.
-On 12 November 2017 it was announced Godwin and Anderson had split.
-He came into limelight again during the Australian Open 2018 when Hyeon Chung, who was being coached by Godwin became the first player from South Korea to reach the semifinals of a grand slam.
+On 12 November 2017, it was announced Godwin and Anderson had split.

+He came into limelight again during the Australian Open 2018 when Hyeon Chung, who was being coached by Godwin became the first player from South Korea to reach the semifinals of a Grand Slam slam.